-Since 2015 TVL has offered digital literacy classes to children, youth and adults in Golu.
-We have four classes per day (Monday to Thursday and weekends).
-In late 2017 we took digital literacy beyond Golu into a nearby village, Kpatobu.
+Since 2015 TVL has offered digital literacy classes to children, youth, women farmers and adults in Baoma Chiefdom.
 These classes provide the basic knowledge of computers, Microsoft Office, Google products, intro to coding, IOT (Internet of Things) and more.

 Leveraging local innovations is one of the ways we are solving local problems.
 In 2015 TVL installed a digital library.
 This digital library solution was designed and developed by our local tech partner, LamTech Technologies, to be used in areas where access to education is scarce.
 Students and teachers have access to a full library of information and online education.
 Patrons of our Center’s can access Sierra Leone's national primary school curriculum in additional to other educational resources.
-Teachers can also use the digital material as a way to provide tutoring outside of the classroom.
+Teachers can use digital content as a way to provide tutoring outside the classroom.

 In late 2015, we partnered with local Sierra Leone non-profit, Sierra Leone Rising and World Vision, to launch an all girls intro to coding course in the rural village of Bumpe.
 The 7 week course was developed by a Salesforce.come coding engineer from Silicon Valley, taught remotely via Skype and was offered to 15 female highschool students coming from Bumpe and Golu.
 To learn more about this program and to see more pictures click below.